Barcelona Tourism Information

 The ideal months to visit Barcelona, the Costa Brava, and the nearby resorts of Sitges and Vilanova are April to June and mid september to November, visitors can expect good, hot weather, but not boiling so you can enjoy the city's art scene and walking around it.
 However if you visit in July and August, despite the shade, locals desert Barcelona for the coastal resorts to escape the heat.
 Only tourists and the tourism industry workers stay during the peak Summer.
 Come prepared in the Summer months with good sun protection lotion, sunglasses, hats and in some cases hand fans!

 The metro reaches every corner of the city so travelling around is very easy in this practical city.
 Single tickets are €2.20 but buying the 10 trip card is the cheapest way for €10.20.
 There are also tourists passes.
 You can buy 48/72/96 hour passes.
-For more information click this link.
+For more information visit Holabarcelona.com.
 Additionally you can find funiculars, cable cars and zip-trains that also work with the transport cards.

 Streets in the city are well organised, forming a grid, which make it easy to navigate for those who are driving.
 You will also find good tips in using the local trains "Ferrocarrils de la Generalitat de Catalunya", "Rodalies de Catalunya" (identified by the orange trains and logo) and "cercanías", the Catalan autonomic trains, where you can discover some interesting places to the outskirts of the city.